English

 Description

-This is a 30-week high school level Biology class with lab.
+This is a 30-week high school level Biology class with lab (10- 15 labs in total).
 This course will prepare students for freshman college science courses.
-Students will learn about the origin of life and become familiar with applications of the scientific method using practical labs.
-We will learn Biology from a biblical world view in order to prepare students to encounter the widely accepted Darwinian theory found in academia.
+Students will learn about the origin of life and become familiar with applications of the scientific method by writing lab reports.
+We will learn Biology from a biblical world view in order to prepare students to encounter the widely accepted Darwinian theory of evolution.
+Topics will include The characters of life, biochemistry, cell theory, cellular reproduction, genetics, Biotechnology, Microbiology, vertebrates and invertebrates, reptiles, birds, mammals, Human anatomy, plants and plant physiology.

 - Discovering Design with Biology.
 By Dr. Paul Madtes Jr. and Dr. Jay L. Wile and the corresponding Answer Key and Test book